wlgjs678/wlgjs678/README.md

 I'm Jiheon Kim (@wlgjs678).

 # Note
-I've published a multiple of projects I've done over the last two years at Montgomery College (Germantown) and one year and a half at University of Maryland (College Park).
+I've published multiples of projects I've done over the last two years at Montgomery College (Germantown) and one year and a half at University of Maryland (College Park).
 There are also personal projects published separately.

 # About Me